-Description: The specified inquiry string returned for the specified Target

-Controller was not found in the /edt/SCSI/edt\data file.
-This will happen when attaching new Target Controllers to the SCSI bus prior to installing the appropriate software.
-The inquiry string contains the Vendor Identification in the first 8 bytes and the

-Product Identification in the next 16 bytes.

-Action: Add the inquiry string to the /edt/SCSI/edt\data file by using the the software corresponding to the new device.
+Description: : The specified inquiry string returned for the specified Target Controller was not found in the /edt/SCSI/edt_data file.
+This wi happen when attaching new Target Controllers to the SCSI bus prior to installing the appropriate software.
+The inquiry string contains the Vendor Identification in the first 8 bytes and the Product Identification in the next 16 bytes.
+Action: Add the inquiry string to the / edt/SCSI/edt_data file by using the /etc/scsi/edittbl command.
+This is done during installation of the software corresponding to the new device.